Five Questions You Must Ask Yourself When Buying a New Car

 - New cars are known to depreciate in value quickly.
 Will you be buying a new vehicle or a used vehicle?
 Are there models that have grabbed your interest?
 Take a look at recent Kelly Blue Book values in order to get a sense of the depreciation that model may come with.

-- Research the particulars such as what type of fuel economy are you looking for, how much does servicing the vehicle cost on average, what type of insurance rates will you be offered.
+- Research the particulars such as what type of fuel economy are you looking for, how much does it cost to service a vehicle on average and what type of insurance rates will you be offered.
 By looking at other long term cost associated factors you may find that the model you initially wanted carries a much higher overall cost than other comparable models.

 By taking the time to ask yourself these questions before you go shopping for a new vehicle you hopefully will have an idea of what you are looking for and what you are willing to spend.
 This helps put the ball in your court when you are looking at financing because you already have set perimeters.

-If you find you have $250 per month that you can reasonably afford and you stick to it you won’t find yourself in the uncomfortable position of struggling to make your monthly car payment.
+If you find you have at least $250 per month that you can reasonably afford and stick with it’s likely you won’t find yourself in the uncomfortable position of struggling to make your monthly car payment.

 Also, remember that there are many dealers who want to sell you a car.
 So take your time.
 Price out several different options and choose the one that works best for you.